 Are lienholders required to contract with PennDOT in order to participate in the ELT Program?

-No. Lienholders must contract with one of the PennDOT-approved service providers named on Form MV-37.
+No. Lienholders must contract with one of the PennDOT-approved service providers listed on Form MV-37.
 The service providers will provide technical guidance, help desk service, software, hardware and system training.
 When a lienholder becomes active as a participant in the ELT Program, title and lien information is passed between the lienholder and PennDOT through the service provider.

 What is the cost for a lienholder to enroll and take part in the ELT Program?

 Costs will vary depending on the fees charged by each service provider.
 No fees are paid to PennDOT or the Commonwealth of Pennsylvania.
-Lienholders pay only the service providers' fees for electronic title transactions, and connectivity.
+Lienholders pay only the service providers' fees for electronic title transactions and connectivity.
 Lienholders must contact the service providers directly for actual costs.

 Is a vehicle owner permitted to have an electronic lien released using Form MV-38O in order to obtain an unencumbered title at the PennDOT counter service area?